 Madrid is always a good idea!

-After reading this post, you’ll have a 10 wonderful places you must visit on your next trip to the spanish capital.
-The city has plenty of things to do, but I tried to narrow it down to the 10 best things to do in Madrid.
+After reading this post, you’ll have 10 wonderful places you must visit on your next trip to the spanish capital.
+The city has plenty of things to do, but I tried to narrow my list down to the 10 best things to do in Madrid.

 1. Take a walk past Palacio Real

-The royal palace is definitely worth a visit.
-There is no need to actually go into the palace, as you can see a lot from outside and you should rather save the time you would spend standing in line on doing something else.
+You can see a lot from outside and the lines to get in, go on forever.
+It is better to save that time and do something else.
 You will notice there is quite a lot of tourists in the area around the palace, which also make it an interesting marketplace for street artist and street vendors of all kinds.
 Be very aware of pickpockets here.

 2. Take a ride with the teleférico and see the views over the city